baleshwar-mahto/path_planning_reinforcement_learning/README.md

 ---
 [Youtube Video link for Project demo](https://youtu.be/BdmmdhfFwAs)
 ## About
 This project was done as a remote project intern at the Department of Electrical Engineering , Indian Institute of Technology (IIT ) Roorkee under the guidance of [Dr Sohom Chakrabarty](https://www.iitr.ac.in/~EE/Sohom_Chakrabarty) , Assistant Professor at the Department of Electrical Engineering , IIT Roorkee , Roorkee , Uttarakhand , India .
-Mr Ashish Kumar Shakya , PhD Scholar working on reinforcement Learning based contro at the same department has helped me a lot in the project .</br></br>
+I worked along with Mr Ashish Kumar Shakya , PhD Scholar working on reinforcement Learning based control at the same department  .</br></br>
 ## The working of openai_ros used in the project
 ![Screenshot](images.png) </br></br>